ViggieM/minimalistdjango/articles/create-a-django-project.md

+# How to create a Django Project

 <p align="center">
   <img src="../images/xkcd-startling.png" alt="Startling">
  <br>
   <a href="https://xkcd.com/354/">https://xkcd.com/354/</a>
 </p>

-# How to create a Django Project

-Every now and then you need to set up a new project, and every time you have to go through the same thought process.
-Sometimes I forget about stuff myself, and I go across the internet and my notes to gather all the information and code snippets that I thought of as useful and want to keep them as part of my workflow.
+Projects such as [django-cookiecutter](https://github.com/cookiecutter/cookiecutter-django) are useful, as long as you are comfortable with every single setting that is generated for you.
+I find it particularly useful as a source of inspiration on how to structure your code.
-At some point in time you might want to set up a [cookiecutter](https://github.com/cookiecutter/cookiecutter-django) project yourself, or simply a GitHub repository that you can copy to get you started with a new project.
+At some point you might want to create your own cookiecutter template, or simply a GitHub repository that you can copy to get you started with a new project.
-But these types of templates are not useful if you are just starting out as a Django developer.
-Nor is it useful for an advanced developer to copy code from somewhere else, without understanding what it does.

-In this article I try to sum up my thought process and experiences from many django projects into an article, and explain my decisions for every step.
+But using such templates provided by other people are only useful if you know every part of it, or you built it yourself.

+Here I want to sum up the most essential steps (in my opinion) when creating a new Django project manually with `django-admin startproject`.

 ## TL;DR

+Following shell commands will:

+* create a virtual environment
+* create a new Django project
+* create a .env file where you can keep your secrets that should not be pushed to git
+* create a `.editorconfig` for minimal code formatting
+* initialize a git repository
+* install pre-commit hooks for automatic code formatting
+* generate the initial commit

 ```bash
 PROJECT_NAME=my-awesome-project